wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 Getting started
 ===============

-To get started with Wazuh Cloud, you need to create a Wazuh Cloud account and set up your environment, a deployment that contains all the Wazuh components ready to be used.
-Creating an environment is streamlined for you.
-Installing and updating the Wazuh components and defining scalability are all handled by Wazuh Cloud.
-Once your environment is ready, you need to access the Wazuh WUI and deploy the Wazuh agent to your endpoints.
+A Wazuh Cloud environment is a deployment that contains all the Wazuh components ready to be used.
+To get started with Wazuh Cloud, you need to create a Wazuh Cloud account and set up your environment.

+The installation and update of the Wazuh components and defining scalability are all handled by the Wazuh Cloud.
+Once your environment is ready, you must access the Wazuh web user interface (WUI) and deploy the Wazuh agent to your endpoints.

-Learn how to get started with Wazuh Cloud in the below sections.
+Learn how to get started with Wazuh Cloud in the sections below.

    .. toctree::